 Keeping granola in snack size bags makes it convenient to grab on-the-go or when you are busy and don’t have time to prepare a snack.
 But normally granola is not Paleo because of the oats and when you buy it in the store it’s full of all sorts of questionable ingredients.
 So I experimented with some Paleo granola ingredients and came up with this delicious recipe.

 I still remember the first time my oldest daughter tried mango.
 She was about two years old and we were at my brother-in-law’s cabin in Island Park, Idaho.
 They had some sort of cool contraption that took the pit out nice and easy and she was fascinated by that and by the mango.
-I swear she eat five in one day.
-Oh, good times.*Please note that most of the links on this page are affiliate links.
-This means if you click on a link and purchase, you will receive the same price, but I will receive a little money for referring you to the product.
-This helps keep this blog free for you.
-I truly appreciate you supporting my blog.
+I swear she ate five in one day.
+Oh, good times!

 The coconut oil, mango, and coconut flakes really give it a nice, tropical flavor and the chili powder really accents that as well.
 This is a versatile Paleo granola recipe where you can add other ingredients you think would be good in it and take one or two out that you don’t like as much to make it customized for you!

 Here are some answers to some common questions about Paleo Granola:

 Read this blog post I wrote and it will answer a lot of your questions.
 Is It Paleo?
 Answers to Your Most Asked Paleo Questions

 Is Paleo granola good for you?